NVIDIA/NeMo/README.md

 <a id="markdown-model-inference-deployment-process" name="model-inference-deployment-process"></a>

 <img src="img/inference_deployment_flow.png"/>

 ### 5.2.
 Prepare Environment
 <a id="markdown-prepare-environment" name="prepare-environment"></a>

-The whole solution uses a set of Docker containers executed at Slurm or BCP cluster.
+The whole solution uses a set of Docker containers executed at Slurm or Base Command Platform cluster.
 The training container also includes conversion scripts and NVIDIA Triton Model Navigator.
 The inference container is just the NVIDIA Triton Inference Server with the FasterTransformer backend installed.